dustin-nguyen-qil/VCCReID-Baseline/README.md

 # Video-based (Cloth-changing) Person Re-Identification baseline.

-This repository contains implementation of training and testing baseline for Video-based (Cloth-changing) Person Re-ID (VCCRe-ID) using Pytorch-Lightning.
+This repository contains implementation of training and testing baseline for Video-based (Cloth-changing) Person Re-ID (VCCRe-ID).
+This is a part of the official implementation for the paper: ...

 ## 1. Features